-Going “all natural” to protect your family is a noble goal—and one that’s not always easy to achieve.
+Going “all natural” to protect your family is a noble goal—one that’s not always easy to achieve.
 Many products claim to be “natural,” “eco-friendly,” or “non-toxic,” but the cleaning industry is largely unregulated by the Food and Drug Administration.
 Manufacturers are only required to specify ingredients that are active disinfectants or potentially harmful to your health.
-Few companies list all their ingredients on the label, making informed buying tricky—but not impossible.
+Few companies list all their ingredients on the label, making informed buying tricky, but not impossible.
 Ahead, read our guide to understand what to look for and keep in mind.
-Plus, get the details on our top-favorite picks among the best natural cleaning products for your home, and don’t miss our top picks:
+Plus, get the details on our top-favorite picks among the best natural cleaning products available.

 - BEST TOILET CLEANER: Seventh Generation Toilet Bowl Cleaner

 - BEST COOKWARE CLEANER: Bon Ami Powder Cleanser

 - BEST FLOOR CLEANER: Aunt Fannie’s Floor Cleaner Vinegar Wash

 4 Tips for Picking Eco-Friendly Household Cleaners

 Err on the side of caution by following these tips.

 1. Use trustworthy research.